riceguitar/audiopod/readme.txt

 ## Description ##

-### Sermon Manager is the #1 WordPress Sermon Plugin ###
+### AudioPod is the #1 WordPress Sermon Plugin ###

 **Plugin is now under new management!
 **Join our facebook community: https://www.facebook.com/groups/wpforchurch/

-Sermon Manager is designed to help churches easily publish sermons online.
+AudioPod is designed to help churches easily publish sermons online.
 Some of the features include:

 * Add Speakers, Series, Topics, Books, and Service Types
 * Attach images to sermons, series, speakers, and topics